Setting Up Java DB (Derby) in Network Server

 ready to accept connections on port 1527

 Cool.
-My Java DB (Derby database server) is up and running in Network Server mode on host "localhost" and listening connections on port "1527".
+My Derby is up and running in Network Server mode on host "localhost" and listening connections on port "1527".

-Note that I created a new sub-directory in my own "lib" directory and started Java DB from there.
+Note that I created a new sub-directory in my own "local" directory and started Derby from there.
 This sub-directory will become the Derby database home directory.
-Any new databases created on Java DB server will be located in this sub-directory.
+Any new databases created on Derby server will be located in this sub-directory.

 Table of Contents